 Use the two fixing slots on the mounting ring as a guide when marking the position of the drill holes.
 With an appropriately sized drill, drill the holes and insert the plastic fixing anchors supplied (if needed).
-See diagram.
-2. Install Mounting Ring
+See NOTE: Do not remove labels from the alarm